USGS-R/RSurvey/README.md

 Support for displaying table data is provided by [tktable](http://tktable.sourceforge.net/ "tktable"), a spreadsheet-like [Tcl/Tk](http://www.tcl.tk/ "Tcl/Tk") widget (included with the Windows binary distribution of R).
+A call to `tclRequire()` will indicate whether tktable is available for use:

     tclRequire('Tktable', warn = TRUE)